artemis-project/artemis-project.github.io/FAQ.md

 ---
-title: FAQ
+title: Frequently Asked Questions (FAQ)
+layout: article
 ---

-# Frequently Asked Questions
 Over the course of the **Enjade Desktop** project, we've received an assortment of questions.
 Hopefully, this page will cover a majority of the common questions.

 ## What is Enjade?